 The artists were invited to respond to this idea of a project generating paradoxes and cyclical patterns and to submit public art projects (models) on a scale of 1:10.

-This means that the work of art that could potentially be produced does not depict situational elements related to specific social or other trends.
-It is anticipated that the submissions will not only be interesting, ambiguous and universal in nature, but also such that they can be exhibited under an open sky.
+This means that the work of art that could potentially be produced did not depict situational elements related to specific social or other trends.
+It was anticipated that the submissions will not only be interesting, ambiguous and universal in nature, but also such that they can be exhibited under an open sky.

-The artists do not have to choose a specific location in the urban environment, but must submit an idea reflected in the model, which can later be adapted to a specific location.
+The artists did not have to choose a specific location in the urban environment, but had to submit an idea reflected in the model, which could later be adapted to a specific location.

-This is a competition exhibition in which the two winners will each receive EUR 1,000.
-The winners will be judged by a professional jury
+This is a competition exhibition in which each winner received EUR 1,000.
+The winners were judged by a professional jury.

-The exhibition is fully supported by the Boris and Inara Teterev Foundation.
+The exhibition was fully supported by the Boris and Inara Teterev Foundation.

 The curator Helēna Demakova has invited the following artists to create models: 3/8, Vents Āboltiņš and Anete Dambrova, Reinis and Krista Dzudzilo, Kristaps Epners, Atis Jākobsons, Ernests Kļaviņš, Kate Krolle, Sarmīte Māliņa and Kristaps Kalns, Laura Prikule, Līga Spunde, Reinis Suhanovs and Evita Vasiļjeva.

-The exhibition will take place from the end of September until late October 2016 at the Latvian Railway History Museum.
-It will showcase works created by Latvian artists in the 21st century, which are part of the collection of the future Contemporary Art Museum and belong to the Latvian State.
+The exhibition took place from the end of September until late October 2016 at the Latvian Railway History Museum.
+It showcased works created by Latvian artists in the 21st century, which are part of the collection of the future Contemporary Art Museum and belong to the Latvian State.

-The title of the exhibition comes from Dita and Anta Pence’s light installation, which is part of this collection.
-The subject of both this work of art and the other works in the exhibition is the digital era and all the challenges it poses, including virtual reality, possibilities for manipulation and technology-based romanticism, or quite the reverse, expression full of paradoxes.
+The title of the exhibition came from Dita and Anta Pence’s light installation, which was part of this collection.
+The subject of both this work of art and the other works in the exhibition was the digital era and all the challenges it poses, including virtual reality, possibilities for manipulation and technology-based romanticism, or quite the reverse, expression full of paradoxes.